JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7993 days**.
+Here is a random fact about me - I have been on this planet for **7994 days**.

-And here is a just a random fact -  **Gloucestershire airport in England used to blast Tina Turner songs on its runways to scare birds away**.
+And here is a just a random fact -  **In 1873, Colgate made a toothpaste that was available in a jar**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)